-The end of the 1990s brought apocalyptic anxiety: Y2K.
-A computer bug that caused the world to fear the internet would crash on January 1, 2000.
-Having now amassed millions of dollars’ worth of computer tech, you could say Mills James was a bit nervous themselves.
+Y2K.
+A computer bug caused the world to fear the internet would crash on January 1, 2000.
+And all of Mills James’ millions of dollars’ worth of computer tech would go with it.

 Then the ball dropped in Times Square.
 And… nothing happened.

 We wish we could say the same about the rest of the decade.

 Ken and Cam were mulling substantial growth and expansion at the time – building a conference center and expanding the studio space.

 Until they saw the numbers and decided to hold off.
 “We were getting a bit full of ourselves,” Ken admitted.

 Their gut-checks served them well.
 What followed surprised the entire country: The 2001 economic crash.
 Banks froze, interest rates became erratic, foreign investors pulled back, and many businesses were forced to close their doors.